Expand All | Collapse All

-- A direct path for UC authors to publish open access in roughly 80% of Cambridge’s journals (75 journals do not currently offer open access publishing options).
+- A direct path for UC authors to publish open access in roughly 80% of Cambridge’s journals (a small number of journals do not currently offer open access publishing options).

 - Significant support from the UC libraries for UC authors who publish open access in a Cambridge journal, including:

 - Full coverage of the reduced article processing charge for authors who do not have access to grant funding